School Associated Cases

 COVID-19 Vaccination Clinics

-Health experts agree that vaccinations are another important strategy to help save lives and mitigate the spread of the Delta variant.
+Health experts agree that vaccinations are another important strategy to help save lives and mitigate the spread of COVID-19.

 Rochester Community Schools continues to partner with various community health agencies so those who are eligible for the vaccination can have convenient access to appointments.